semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 3. **TemplateMappings is underspecified**

    * It’s a collection wrapper (`TemplateMappings`) plus `TemplateMapping` + `hasResourcePageTemplate` string.
-   * No clear mapping semantics (e.g., map which resource types to which template nodes).
+   * No clear mapping semantics (e.g., map which resource types to which template knops).
-   * Hard to evolve toward node-based templates without either breaking or duplicating semantics.
+   * Hard to evolve toward knop-based templates without either breaking or duplicating semantics.

 4. **CSS and templates not modeled as resources**

    * There is no class for “Template resource” or “Stylesheet resource.”
-   * No way, in RDF, to say “this node’s default template is *that* node’s `_assets` file.”
+   * No way, in RDF, to say “this knop’s default template is *that* knop’s `_assets` file.”

 ---